fabe/gatsby-universal/readme.md

 </p>

 <p align="center">
-  An <em>opinionated</em> starter for using Gatsby v2 with React Context, styled-components, page transitions, scroll events with <code>IntersectionObserver</code> and a focus on accessibility and SEO.
+  An <em>opinionated</em> Gatsby v2 starter with React Context, styled-components, page transitions, scroll events with <code>IntersectionObserver</code> and a focus on accessibility and SEO.
 Made for state-of-the-art marketing sites.
 </p>

 <p align="center">